1998 BTCC Season

 The Independents trophy, previously known as the ‘Total Cup for Independents’, became the ‘Autosport Cup for Independents’.
 The £250,000 prize fund, introduced in 1997, remained in place.
 However, at the request of the independent competitors, prize money now will be awarded on the results of each individual round rather than as a lump sum to the top three overall finishers at the end of the season.
 In 1998, the first independent finisher in each of the 26 rounds will receive £2,500, while second and third past the chequered flag will receive £1,250 and £500 respectively.

 Eight manufacturer backed teams contested the championship with no changes to the manufacturer team line up.
+Alfa Romeo were set to make it 9 manufacturer entries, but withdrew.

 1997 champions Williams Renault, now in their fourth year of partnership in the BTCC, retained their driver line up of Alain Menu and Jason Plato – once again driving the Laguna.
 The familiar yellow and blue livery was replaced by the dark green of new title sponsor Nescafe Blend 37.
 The team entered a third car for the final round at Silverstone for independents cup winner Tommy Rustad.